 b.
-If personal information was leaked by stores registered on Yahoo!
+Personal information may be leaked by business alliance partners or from stores registered on Yahoo!
 Shopping or Yahoo!
-Auctions or by business alliance partners, it could result in damage to the Group's credibility or a legal battle.
+Auctions.

-Personal information obtained through Group services is held within the Group in principle, and the Group is committed to taking all possible information protection measures.
+Personal information obtained through Group services is held within the

+Group in principle, and the Group is committed to taking all possible information protection measures.
 However, there are cases where the personal information management systems of business alliance partners and of stores registered on Yahoo!
 Shopping and Yahoo!
 Auctions sites have a significant influence on the Group's efforts.